cahyo-prk/movie-recomendation-system/README.md

 ---

-# Why .T (Transpose)?
+### Why .T (Transpose)?

-The original matrix is:
+The original matrix is user-item

-# user-item

-But collaborative filtering compares:
+But collaborative filtering compares item-item similarity

-# item-item similarity

-So the matrix is transposed into:
+So the matrix is transposed into item-user

-# item-user

 ---

-# Why Cosine Similarity?
+### Why Cosine Similarity?

 Because: